 Having a seizure doesn't necessarily mean you have epilepsy.
 Many conditions have symptoms similar to epilepsy, including first seizures, febrile seizures, nonepileptic events, eclampsia, meningitis, encephalitis, and migraine headaches.

 A first seizure is a one-time event that can be brought on by a drug or by anesthesia.
 These seizures usually don't recur.

 Some seizures may occur on their own, without any trigger.
 In the majority of cases, these seizures won't take place again unless the person has suffered brain damage, or has a family history of epilepsy.

-Febrile seizures can occur in a child with a high fever, and usually don't develop into epilepsy.
+Febrile seizures can occur in a child (usually under age 5) with a high fever, and usually don't develop into epilepsy.
 The chances of having another febrile seizure are 25% to 30%.
 There is a higher risk of seizure recurrence if the child has a family history of epilepsy, some damage to the nervous system before the seizure, or a long or complicated seizure.

 Eclampsia is a dangerous condition suffered by pregnant women.
 The symptoms include seizures and a sudden rise in blood pressure.
 A pregnant woman who has an unexpected seizure should be taken to the hospital immediately.
 After the eclampsia is treated and the baby is delivered, the mother usually will not have any more seizures or develop epilepsy.

 Meningitis is an infection that causes swelling of the membranes of the brain and spinal cord.
 Meningitis is most often caused by a virus or bacteria.
 Viral infections usually clear up without treatment, but bacterial infections are extremely dangerous and can lead to brain damage and even death.
 Symptoms of meningitis include fever and chills, severe headache, vomiting, and stiff neck.